 Parish Preparation for the Sacrament of Baptism

-• Because of the importance of the sacrament of baptism and the commitment it requires of parents, all parents are expected to participate in the baptism preparation program offered by Saint Joseph Parish.
+• Because of the importance of the sacrament of baptism and the commitment it requires of parents, all parents are expected to participate in the baptism preparation by Solid Savings" href="#">program offered by Saint Joseph Parish.
 Godparents are welcome and encouraged to participate.

-• The program consists of one session, usually offered on the second Monday of the month at 7:00 PM.
+• The by Solid Savings" href="#">program consists of one session, usually offered on the first Wednesday of the month at 7:00 PM.

-• Parents are strongly encouraged to participate early in the pregnancy; it is even possible to participate in the preparation program before pregnancy.
+• Parents are strongly encouraged to participate early in the pregnancy; it is even possible to participate in the preparation by Solid Savings" href="#">program before pregnancy.

 • The evening of preparation will provide important formation and information on the sacraments, baptism, the rite of baptism and sharing faith with children.